bfrg/vim-fzy-find/README.md

 The file-search command is always run in the specified search directory to avoid listing long file paths.

+### Popup window options

-When the `popup` entry is specified, fzy is displayed in a popup window.
-When set to an empty dictionary, the following values are used:
+The appearance of the popup window can be changed through the `popup` key.
+When unspecified or set to an empty dictionary, the following values are used:
 ```vim
 {
     'padding': [0, 1, 0, 1],